paritytech/substrate-open-working-groups/README.md

 # Substrate Open Working Groups (SOWGs)

-The Susbstrate Open Working Groups (SOWG) are community-based mechanisms to develop [Polkadot Standards Proposals](https://github.com/w3f/PSPs) or general [Substrate](https://github.com/paritytech/substrate) related specifications and guidlines.
+The Susbstrate Open Working Groups (SOWG) are community-based mechanisms to develop standards, specifications, implementations, guidlines or general initiatives in regards to the [Substrate framework](https://github.com/paritytech/substrate).
+It could, but not restricted to, lead to new [Polkadot Standards Proposals](https://github.com/w3f/PSPs).
 SOWG is meant as a place to find and track ongoing efforts and enable everybody with similar interests to join and contribute.

 ---